 - BaesLab: BaesLab Co., Ltd. was formed with the objective to develop educational materials in digital formats (e.g. e-book, ePub, i-book) and to develop programs and IT facilities to support digital content management so that Thai people can access these contents effectively and use it as a part of the learning experience in the 21st century.
-Such programs and facilities include e-Library system, Follow me (teacher's assistant program to control and manage classroom through tablet) and Interactive Book Making Program. - Programs to Support Reading Habit: At the present the Company is producer of 'Arn Kho Sen', a TV program that raises awareness of the power of reading that can change the way we think and our lives.
-The program is broadcast on Monday Thursday from 3.20 3.25 p.m. on One 31 HD Digital TV, to cultivate Thais people love to reading.

-- CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
+Such programs and facilities include e-Library system, Follow me (teacher's assistant program to control and manage classroom through tablet) and Interactive Book Making Program. - CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
 CSR, or 'CSR in Process', has become the core operation of the organization, in which there is no department directly responsible for CSR activities.
 However, the Company had been involved in many activities that required cooperation and operation to enhance the effectiveness of CSR activities.
 Thus the Company decided to set up CSR Department in 2009 to support the Company's CSR activities.
-This department focuses on helping children and insufficient communities to access to knowledge easier by donating books and educational media to schools in rural areas, donating book shelves to make school libraries well organized and attract students to libraries so they can improve their life-long reading habits. - Smarter Thais Foundation: The Company's 'Smarter Thais Foundation' was officially established on September 23, 2011.
+This department focuses on helping children and insufficient communities to access to knowledge easier by donating books and educational media to schools in rural areas, donating book shelves to make school libraries well organized and attract students to libraries so they can improve their life-long reading habits.

+Smarter Thais Foundation: The Company's 'Smarter Thais Foundation' was officially established on September 23, 2011.
 The foundation's objective is to initiate activities that support the development of Thai people's potentials that will allow them to be a valuable human asset and possess a better life quality so that they can apply their potentials in developing and driving the country to be competitive in the international community.
 The foundation will work closely and effectively with the Company's CSR project to help Thai people smarter and build a sustainable society.

-In addition, Smarter Thais Foundation was considered to legally be a public charitable organization no. 916, according to the notification from the Ministry of Finance about Income Tax and Value Added Tax (notification no. 648) issued on 5^{th} January 2016.
+In addition, Smarter Thais Foundation was considered to legally be a public charitable organization no. 916, according to the notification from the Ministry of Finance about Income Tax and Value Added Tax (notification no. 648) issued on 5th January 2016.